Tomato Allergy

 Tomatoes in particular contain a high degree of a natural chemical known as salicylate which is related to aspirin and is a derivative of salicylic acid.
 Some people can not tolerate any amount of salicylate in their diet.

-One cause of allergic reactions to tomatoes can be due to these salicylates.
+Salicylates can be one cause of allergic reactions to tomatoes.
 It is important to differentiate between food intolerance and food allergy only in that a full allergy can be fatal whereas intolerance is not.
 Some people may say that intolerance will present with just mild symptoms, although some sufferers will disagree.
-Symptoms can include very painful cramps and abdominal contractions, often followed by diarrhea both of which can last for many hours following consumption disrupting your normal daily routine.
+Symptoms can include very painful cramps and abdominal contractions, often followed by diarrhoea.
+Both of which can last for many hours following consumption, therefore disrupting your normal daily routine.
 As the symptoms are not life threatening, the medical profession often regard them as mild and tend to disregard them altogether leaving the sufferer to fend for themselves.
 Immediate tomato allergy can be fatal at times causing anaphylactic shock.
 Symptoms of immediate allergy include tingling lips, swelling face, urticaria (hives), tightening of the chest, difficulty breathing etc.

 Tomato allergy can occur in different ways among different people.
 Some are only allergic to raw tomatoes while others are also allergic to tomatoes in processed food like canned tomato, jam, sauce, pickle, etc.